SabinAdkh/Prediction_of_concrete_compressive_strength_usign_machine_learning/README.md

-## This is a regression problem where the we have to preidct the concrete compressive strength
+## This is a regression problem where the we have to preidct the concrete compressive strength using various parameters

 ## Data set description